brittinator/OhMyBeats---Ada-Capstone/ProductPlan.md

 A fourier transform will be used to deconvolute the audio signals into individual frequency sinusoidal waves, representing frequncies.
 ![visual representation](http://www.revisemri.com/images/ft.gif)

+## Frequency Buckets
+Sub-bass > Bass > Low midrange > Midrange > Upper midrange > Presence and Brilliance

+Sub Bass: 20 to 60 Hz
+Bass: 60 to 250 Hz
+Low Midrange: 250 to 500 Hz
+Midrange: 500 Hz to 2 kHz
+Upper Midrange: 2 to 4 kHz
+Presence: 4 kHz to 6 kHz
+Brilliance: 6 kHz to 20 kHz

 ## Target Audience
 - Primarily, myself.
 I love music, costuming, and programming and want to combine them all.